arcus-azure/arcus.webapi/docs/preview/03-Features/correlation.md

 > - `OperationParentId`: `4c6893cc6c6cad10`

-> ⚡ To use HTTP correlation in Azure Functions, see [this dedicated page](correlation-azure-functions.md), as the configuration on the receiving is slightly different.
+> ⚡ To use HTTP correlation in Azure Functions, see [this dedicated page](correlation-azure-functions.md), as the configuration on the receiving side is slightly different.

 ## Configuration
 The HTTP correlation can be configured with different options to work for your needs.